musicalbaker/CoffeeBeansAPI/README.md

 - The stored procedure [SP_BEANOFTHEDAY] will work for any day, past or future for maximum flexiblity.
 The assumption is that whatever application is calling the API beanoftheday would be passing the current date.

 4. Implement a database search feature to show products available
 - If no match found for the search term, it returns no products.
 - Can search by the following coffee bean properties: name, colour,description, country
-- It currently search by one field at a time.
-In future, it would be modified into a combined search.

 # Instructions